mlange-42/modo/docs/docs/presentation/slides.md

 ---

-## What is does
+## What it does

 ### <big>&darr;</big>

 ----

 From  `mojo doc`  JSON:
-- creates a hierarchy of Markdown files suitable for SSGs
+- creates Markdown files suitable for SSGs
 <!-- .element: class="fragment" data-fragment-index="1" -->
 - converts code examples to unit tests
 <!-- .element: class="fragment" data-fragment-index="2" -->